phuc297/diabetes-prediction/README.md

 # Diabetes Prediction Project

 This project predicts diabetes using a Naive Bayes model trained on patient data.
-The dataset is preprocessed to handle missing values and scaled using a Quantile Transformer.

 ## Features
 - Preprocessing of the dataset to handle missing values.